Products

 • A/B test example: A/B testing allows marketing teams to determine which of two approaches is more effective.
 For example, teams could use statistical significance to prove that one landing page has higher engagement than another.
 The A/B testing calculator demonstrates this, with higher engagement on certain variants being above the threshold for statistical significance.

 Investor market analysis example: Working with investment professionals, SurveyMonkey helped investors better understand financial market sentiments.
-By providing statistical significance in your research, you, too, can demonstrate how market sentiment impacts the market, particularly in relation to how people expect markets to perform.
+By providing statistical significance in your research, you, too, can demonstrate how market sentiment has an impact on the market, particularly in relation to how people expect markets to perform.

 A/B testing survey results

 Depending on your margin of error and confidence level, there could be more to the story.
-If you’d like to streamline statistical analysis, use SurveyMonkey to rapidly reveal your statistical significance and calculate your data's meaning.
+If you’d like to streamline statistical analysis, use SurveyMonkey to rapidly reveal your statistical significance and calculate the meaning behind your data.

 Generating data with statistical significance is, ironically, not random.
 You can employ several strategies to enhance the quality of your data and improve your ability to improve statistical significance.